Treating Resistant Warts with Cantharidin

 Are There Any Side Effects?

-The side effects of wart removal via cantharidin are mild and can include tingling, itching, or burning sensation around the treatment area over the first few hours after being applied.
+The side effects of wart removal via cantharidin are typically mild and can include tingling, itching, or burning sensation around the treatment area over the first few hours after being applied.
+Since cantharidin can cause breaks in the skin, infection is possible, but extremely uncommon if the site is properly cared for and kept clean.
 The skin may also feel tender for 2-5 days following treatment.
-Since cantharidin can cause breaks in the skin, infection is possible, but extremely uncommon if the site is properly cared for and kept clean.
+During this period some patients may find it painful to apply direct pressure on the area being treated.
+We encourage patients to discuss the potential for pain with their dermatologist prior to undergoing a cantharidin treatment.